underyx/conference-notes/craft-2016/qualitative-data-analysis.md

     a good way to describe this.
 It's really cool though.
   - Interviews work only if you have this data and explicitly ask about it, otherwise the engineers don't remember.
-- Book 'Talking about machines', author spent lotsa time with photocopier repair technicians.
+- Book 'Talking about machines', author spent a lot of time with photocopier repair technicians.
   - TODO: Read this!
   - They didn't put too much faith in the manuals, they relied mostly on each